tzi/profile-css.md/perf-rendering.md

 ## Is it important?

- * Adam Morse, [Does CSS Performance Matter?][mrmrs-caring].
-Article published December 18, 2015.
+ * Adam Morse, [Does CSS Performance Matter?][mrmrs-caring] Article published December 18, 2015.

 > Yes it does.